Maojian, Shiyan

 Maojian District (茅箭区 (茅箭區, Máojiàn Qū)) is a district in the prefecture-level city of Shiyan, Hubei, China.
 Maojian District spans an area of 578 square kilometers, and is home to 601,548 permanent residents (huji population).
 The district serves as the seat of government for the city of Shiyan.

 Geography

 The district sits at the foot of the Wudang Mountains, and has an elevation ranging from 187 to 1,723 meters in height.

 Climate

 Maojian District experiences a warm subtropical climate characterized with dry winters.
-The district experiences an average annual temperature of 15.3 °C, an average of 246 days without frost, and an average annual precipitation totaling 884.9 millimeters.
+The district experiences an average annual temperature of 15.3 °C, an average of 246 days without frost, and an average annual precipitation totaling 884.9 mm.

 Administrative divisions

 Maojian District is divided into four subdistricts, one town, and two townships.
 The district's four subdistricts are Wudang Road Subdistrict, Eryan Subdistrict, Wuyan Subdistrict, and Bailang Subdistrict, respectively.
 The district's sole town is Dachuan.
 The district's two townships are Maota Township and Yuanyang Township.
 The district government is seated in Wudang Road Subdistrict.